 Cairns is well known and popular as the gateway to Australia’s Great Barrier Reef in tropical North Queensland.
 Equally well-known is Daintree Rainforest National Park, easily reachable from Cairns.
 Flight connections to all mayor Australian cities and near Asian destinations such as Bali and Singapore as mayor travel hub make otherwise remote Cairns easily accessible.

-Eco-Smart Luxury and Boutique Hotels in Cairns
+Eco-Friendly Hotels in Cairns

 Thala Beach Nature Reserve

 Thala Beach Nature Reserve in Port Douglas north of Cairns offers eco-friendly accommodation options that are sensitively positioned among the resort’s 145 acre property.
 Unique on site experiences are included in the room rate to make your stay with us extra memorable.
-Check availability and rates for Thala Beach Nature Reserve

 Silky Oaks Lodge

 Spectacularly situated on the Mossman Gorge River, the Silky Oaks eco luxury lodge near the resort town of Port Douglas (just north of Cairns) in Tropical North Queensland, Australia, is the ideal location to appreciate the natural tropical environment with a choice Tree house accommodation, all with individual and personalized touches.
-Check availability and rates for Silky Oaks Lodge

 Eco-Friendly Budget Accommodation in Cairns